SamTay/magento-modules/README.md

 "Blue".
 There is configuration to restrict showing the dependent filters if the attribute is a multiselect and more than one value is selected (or if some items in the collection have more than the dependent value set).

+### Approach
+##### Multi Value Filtering
+The approach here is to allow the main layer product collection to continue to leverage the fulltext enhancements.
+Each of the Layer/Filter models are overridden to keep native fulltext functionality, but hook in and spin off faceted collections whenever an attribute filter is applied.
+This is done so that we can have OR conditions when filtering multiple values for each attribute.
+None of these faceted collections are loaded, but their SELECTs are utilized to query result counts for applying additional filter values.

 ### Known Issues
 None yet.